chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

 categories:
   - blog
 title: "Chi Hack Night is incorporating as a non-profit!"
-description: ""
+description: "In December 2018, Chi Hack Night will incorporate as an independent, membership-driven 501(c)3 non-profit organization.
+We will invite attendees to become voting members and elect who will serve on our Board of Directors.
+We will hold a town hall feedback session at Chi Hack Night on December 11th."
 date: 2018-11-09
 image: /images/blog/2018-11-09-non-profit/leadership-retreat.jpg
 author: Derek Eder
 author_url: https://twitter.com/derekeder
 author_image: /images/people/derek_eder.jpg
 author_bio: "Derek is an entrepreneur, developer and one of the leaders of the civic technology community in Chicago.
-He is a co-founder and partner at DataMade — a company that tells stories and builds tools with data — and is the lead organizer for Chi Hack Night."
+He is a co-founder and partner at DataMade and is the lead organizer for Chi Hack Night."
 author2:
 author2_url:
 author2_image: